1987 Forsyth County protests

-The marches resulted in the formation by the county of a bi-racial human relations committee intended to address some of the issues raised by activists.
-About two weeks after the second march, Oprah Winfrey traveled to Cumming to broadcast an episode of her talk show, interviewing several white residents.
-Some activists protested the show due to the producers' decisions to not have any African Americans on the show, and Williams and several others were arrested for unlawful assembly.
-Following the first march, the Southern Poverty Law Center sued several white supremacist organizations and individuals for damages, winning nearly $1 million in a federal case that resulted in the dissolution of one of the groups involved.
-White supremacist activity continued in the region for some time after the protests, and Duke used the publicity gained from his involvement to revive his political career.
-Following the marches, the non-white population of Forsyth County increased, and by 2022, black people represented about 4 percent of the population, while about a quarter of the county was made up of Asian or Hispanic Americans.
+Following the marches, the county created a bi-racial human relations committee intended to address some of the issues raised by activists.
+Additionally, the Southern Poverty Law Center sued several white supremacist organizations and individuals for damages from the protests and won nearly $1 million in a federal case that resulted in the dissolution of one of the groups involved.
+Over the next several decades, the non-white population of Forsyth County increased, and by 2022, black people represented about 4 percent of the population, while about a quarter of the county was made up of Asian or Hispanic Americans.